 - Catheter: These tubes are inserted into the urethra to collect urine into an external drainage bag.
 These are generally left in place 24 hours a day.

 - External Devices: Called a Pessary, this device is designed to apply pressure to help reposition the urethra permitting it to close tightly.
 It features a stiff ring that is inserted into the vagina to exert pressure press against the wall of the vagina and urethra.

 - Bulking Injections: Bulking agents such as collagen are injected directly into the urethral lining to firm and bulk up the urethral lining so that the urethra can close more tightly.

 - Medications: There are a number of medications to treat incontinence caused by the urge to continually void.
-Where incontinence is stress related, there are no medications for to treat this.
+Where incontinence is stress-related, there are no medications to treat this.
 For incontinence caused by a combination of both urge and stress, drug therapy may be helpful in treating the urge component.